Raven4433/Studio/README.md

 The UI mimics professional productivity tools (Obsidian, VS Code) rather than a game interface.

+We have a 3D + a 2D UI Canvas.
+The 3D one is an infinite Canvas with zooming in/out and drag moving around.
+Any UI Panel needs to be able to be added to both the 2D and 3D Canvases.

 Navigation (Sidebar-First):

 Omni-Box: Combined Search and Dropdown for filtering.